-Literacy For All Program in FATA
+Literacy For All Program in Merged Districts

-The above mentioned situation prompted designing of an innovative programme to enroll children between the age group of 9-16, and provide them education in a non-formal setting in the shortest possible time-frame of one year.
+The above mentioned situation prompted designing of an innovative program to enroll children between the age group of 9-16, and provide them education in a non-formal setting in the shortest possible time-frame of one year.
 There was no formal mechanism to provide education to these children, and ensure their mainstreaming.
-The FATA Education Directorate, with the technical support of N-IRM, UNICEF Implementing Partner, developed a concise syllabus.
+The Merged Districts Education Directorate, with the technical support of N-IRM, UNICEF Implementing Partner, developed a concise syllabus.
 The manual designing and development had kept in focus the age group and their learning abilities for being in education system for some time.

 The main focus of the scheme is on Out of School Children between 9-16 years of age, not currently reached by a one-size-fits-all, centralized education management structure and delivery system.
 The objective of the proposed strategy is to facilitate children who will enroll in the ALSs to be mainstreamed into regular schooling system.

 The project will supplement the on-going efforts, both at National and Merged Districts level, to promote literacy.
 It will give a boost to the current activities of Federal Program launched under National Commission for Human Development (NCHD), Education for All (EFA), Non- Formal Basic Education (NFBE), UNESCO, UNICEF, Education Department Merged Districts.